PMunch/data.vm/ENCODINGS.md

 never run into a case where you try to e.g. add something to the middle of a number.
 This is also meant for data storage, not data transfer, so picking up a stream mid-sending isn't much of a concern.
-That being said it also means that there is no way to go backwards though the numbers, as there is no way to know where the start of the previous number is.
+That being said it also means that there is no way to go backwards through the numbers, as there is no way to know where the start of the previous number is.
 For these reasons the choice will likely fall on either Rust vints, SQLite, Dlugosz', or a custom algorithm.
 Of course out of these SQLite is the one which is the most tried and tested, and probably the one which has the most existing implementations to steal for anyone wanting to implement this VM.
 Nim for example has a module called varint